toddwint/snmp/README.md

 SNMP server docker image for simple lab SNMP testing.

-This image was created for lab setups where the need to verify snmp messages are being sent to a customer owned snmp server.
+This image was created for lab setups where the need to verify SNMP messages are being sent to a customer owned SNMP server.

 ## Features

-- Receive snmp messages from clients.
+- Receive SNMP messages from clients.
-- View remote snmp messages in a web browser ([frontail](https://github.com/mthenw/frontail))
+- View remote SNMP messages in a web browser ([frontail](https://github.com/mthenw/frontail))
     - tail the file
     - pause the flow
     - search through the flow
     - highlight multiple rows
-- Snmp messages are persistent if you map the directory `/var/log/snmp `
+- SNMP messages are persistent if you map the directory `/var/log/snmp `

 ## Sample `config.txt` file